reorg/pg_repack/doc/pg_repack.rst

     database; if they are what expected you may need to repeat pg_repack installation.

-ERROR: extension 'pg_repack V1' required, found extension 'pg_repack V2'
+ERROR: extension 'pg_repack V1' required, found 'pg_repack V2'
     The SQL extension found in the database does not match the version required by the pg_repack program.